 Here are the different ways you can target prospective customers on Pinterest Ads.

-• Keywords – Enables you to reach people searching for a specific topic on Pinterest.
+• Keywords: Enables you to reach people using Pinterest as a search engine for a specific topic.
 You can also use negative keywords to exclude particular words and phrases

 5. Utilize your best-performing pins